 Ryan Craig, from Twizel, is walking the length of New Zealand for the fourth time pulling a cross, carrying the message of forgiveness.
 He stayed with us for a night, and our boys really enjoyed him.
 To learn more about him, visit https://www.facebook.com/RyanCraigsWalk2014/timeline

 Last Sunday on our way home from church we stopped for a little while along the coast, which we haven’t done in a long time.
 The boys sure enjoyed climbing around on the rocks!
-Top picture is our 4th boy; next is the 5th.
+Top picture is James, our 4th boy; next is Joseph, the 5th.
 Beyond them was a huge flock of birds on the water.
-Next picture is the 4th, then 3rd, then 2nd boy.
-The next two include our oldest and 5th boys with us.
+Next picture is James, then Elijah, then Simon.
+The next two include Seth and Joseph with us.